nus-cs2113-AY1920S2/duke/docs/README.md

 (」°ロ°)」

-Exception occurred: duke.exception.WrongSlashWordException: Wrong slash word! for EVENT: the slash word can only be 'at' or 'by' for DEADLINE: the slash word can only be 'by'
+Exception occurred: duke.exception.WrongSlashWordException: Wrong slash word! for EVENT: the slash word can only be 'at' or 'on' for DEADLINE: the slash word can only be 'by'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 What else do you want to do?